Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

 where $\widehat{\underline{X}}=\underline{X}_t \mathds{1}_{\{\tau> t\}}$ is the absorbed minimal solution process and $\tau$ the default time.
 Note that the only difference between $J(\beta)$ and $\mathcal{L}(\beta, \gamma)$ is the constant $-\gamma \delta$, which however does not play a role in the optimisation over $\beta$.
 By varying $\gamma$, we can therefore trace out pairs of costs and losses which are solutions to \eqref{constr_opt} for different $\delta$.
 The Lagrange multiplier $\gamma$ (as a function of $\delta$) can then be interpreted as shadow price of preventing further defaults.
 Indeed, as for usual constrained optimization problems, the optimal cost $C^{\star}_T$ seen as a function of the loss level $\delta$ satisfies under certain technical conditions

-As we show numerically in Section \ref{sec:3}, the optimal loss $L_{T-}^\star$ as a fuction of $\gamma$ is monotone decreasing, so that for large enough $\gamma$, the threshold $\delta$ becomes small enough to avoid systemic events.
+As we show numerically in Section \ref{sec:3a}, the optimal loss $L_{T-}^\star$ as a function of $\gamma$ is monotone decreasing, so that for large enough $\gamma$ (and $b_{\max}$), the threshold $\delta$ becomes small enough to avoid systemic events.

+Note that, by the arguments at the end of Section \ref{sec:1.1}, using the minimal solution in the optimisation task is the only economically meaningful concept because non-physical solutions (with a potential higher probability of default) cannot be realistically justified, in particular when seen as limits of particle systems.
+We refer to \cite[Section 3.1]{DIRT} for examples of such non-physical solutions.

-We shall analyse the objective function \eqref{eq::objective} together with the dynamics \eqref{eq::controlled}, which is a \emph{mean-field control problem with a singular interaction} through hitting the boundary, and its relation to existing literature.
+Both from a theoretical and numerical perspective, we shall analyse the objective function \eqref{eq::objective} together with the dynamics \eqref{eq::controlled}, which is a non-standard \emph{MFC problem with a singular interaction} through hitting the boundary.
 As we show in Section \ref{sec:convergence}, in particular Theorem \ref{thm::optimizersconverge}, optimisation of the McKean--Vlasov equation \eqref{eq::controlled} yields the same result as first optimising in the $N$-particle system and then passing to the limit.
 In particular, by Theorem \ref{thm:epsilonoptimality}, optimizers of the McKean--Vlasov equation \eqref{eq::controlled} are $\epsilon$-optimal for the $N$-particle system.
-In this sense, the mean-field and McKean--Vlasov control problems coincide in this setting.
-We refer to \cite{CDL:13} for a discussion on the differences in general set-ups.
+This then justifies our numerical implementation described in Section \ref{sec:3a} where we deal directly with the MFC problem.